-Chapters 5 deals with the theoretical underpinnings of the four ideologues’ views.
-In Imām’s case, this can be found in his apparent belief that he can act as an absolute mujtahid (a practitioner of direct interpretation of the sources), while the three Saudi scholars strongly rely on early Wahhabi tradition.
-In Chapter 6, Nedza looks at the sources used by the four scholars, which range from early Wahhabis and neo-Hanbalis to modernist reformers (though mostly to criticise other modernists like Muḥammad ʿAbduh) and Islamist thinkers.
-Chapter 7, finally, deals with the limited (and, in the Saudi case, probably disingenuous) ideological revisionism that all four men have espoused.
+Chapter 5 deals with the theoretical underpinnings of these four ideologues’ views.
+In al-Sharīf’s case, these can be found in his apparent belief that he can act as an absolute mujtahid (a direct interpreter of the sources), while the three Saudi scholars strongly rely on the early wahhābī tradition for theirs.
+In Chapter 6, Nedza looks at the sources used by all four, which range from early wahhābīs to neo-hanbalīs, modernist reformers (though mostly to criticise other modernists like Muḥammad ʿAbduh), and Islamist thinkers.
+Chapter 7 deals with the limited and, in the Saudi case probably disingenuous, ideological revisionism that all four men have espoused.

 Nedza has written a great book.
-Much of the subject matter dealt with here had already received some attention from academics such as Madawi al-Rasheed, Daniel Lav and myself.
-Nedza, however, is keenly aware of this and has produced a work that not only makes extensive use of an impressive amount of secondary literature, but also successfully builds on it by going into greater detail, analysing the four scholars from multiple angles and producing a book that is highly nuanced and overflows with top-quality discussions of Jihādī-Salafī ideology.
-The fact that she has gone through the trouble of tracing these ideas to the classical sources and cites these extensively, too, only underlines this.
+Much of the subject matter dealt with here had already received some attention from academics such as Madawi al-Rasheed, Daniel Lav, and me.
+However, Nedza is keenly aware of this and has produced a work that not only makes extensive use of an impressive amount of secondary literature, but also successfully builds on it by going into greater detail, analysing the four scholars from multiple angles and producing a book that is highly nuanced and overflowing with high-quality discussions of Jihādī-Salafī ideology.
+That she has gone to the trouble of tracing these ideas back to the classical sources and citing these extensively only underlines this.

-Some criticism could be levelled against the book, of course.
-Nedza might, for example, have put more effort in contributing to the broader study of Salafism, rather than just focussing on the work of the four scholars dealt with.
-She mentions several academic debates on Salafism, for instance, but does not actually engage with them.
-Moreover, where she does do so, she is perhaps not as effective as she could have been.
-Her arguments against associating jihād solely with Jihādī-Salafīs, for example, are sound, but her alternative – “militant Salafism” – does not seem to solve this, since militancy is not beholden to advocates of violence like Sayyid Imām, either.
-Similarly, her claim that varying contexts have been important in shaping Salafism (pp. 7-8, 189) is obviously correct, but suggests that others scholars have somehow neglected this, which does not actually seem to be the case.
+Some criticism can be levelled at the book.
+Nedza might, for example, have put more effort into contributing to the broader study of Salafism, rather than just focussing on the work of four scholars.
+She mentions several academic debates on Salafism, for instance, but does not engage much with them and, where she does so, is perhaps not as effective as she could have been.
+Her arguments against associating jihād solely with Jihādī-Salafīs, for example, are sound, but her alternative term –militant Salafis” – does not seem to solve the problem, since militancy is not beholden to advocates of violence like al-Sharīf either.
+Similarly, her claim that varying contexts have been important in shaping Salafism (pp. 7–8, 189) is obviously correct, but suggests that other scholars have somehow neglected this, which does not actually seem to be the case.

-Yet these points are all minor when compared with the many useful discussions, insightful analyses and interesting ideological details Nedza offers us.
-Moreover, her unwillingness to make broader claims about Salafism may be rooted in a reluctance to make statements beyond her immediate research subject, which is not only understandable, but respectable, too.
-Furthermore, Nedza’s book shows that Jihādī-Salafism is not the simple, superficial trend it is often thought to be, but – its position on the margins of Islam and its reviled status among both Muslims and non-Muslims notwithstanding – is a trend of considerable depth.
-That, in itself, is a significant achievement.
+However, these points are minor when compared with the many useful discussions, insightful analyses, and interesting ideological details Nedza offers us.
+Her unwillingness to make broader claims about Salafism may be rooted in a not only understandable but laudable reluctance go beyond her immediate research subject.
+Nedza’s book shows that Jihādī-Salafism is not the simple, superficial trend it is often thought to be, but – its position on the margins of Islam and its reviled status among both Muslims and non-Muslims notwithstanding – is a trend with considerable depth.
+Doing that as she does is, in itself, a significant achievement.

 Joas Wagemakers